Table of Contents

 - Muscle weakness

-Diagnosis of Musculoskeletal Disabilities
+Diagnosis of Musculoskeletal Disorders

 Nobody can suspect musculoskeletal impairment all of a sudden.
 Never overlook the pain and discomfort in the initial stage.
 Joint pains and stiffness of muscles and joints are wake-up calls for something critical in store.
 Availing of an expert physician’s consultation will definitely save you from further damage.
 Well-experienced clinicians palpate the area of pain to locate and diagnose the issues.
 They will gather the patient’s past medical history and symptoms.
 They will correlate the physical examination findings and prior treatments and symptoms.